Verde Canyon Railroad

 Verde River Canyon

 The friendly employees at the depot and the hostesses on the train make the Verde Canyon Railroad experience a pleasant one.
-Passengers have the opportunity to learn about the seasons, history, archaeology, geology, and lore of the Verde Valley and North Verde Canyon from expert narrators on board the train.
-The food served buffet style on the train is of the highest quality.
-You will find it a challenge to divide your time between the open-air gondolas with unobstructed viewing and the buffet table inside the enclosed cars.
+Passengers have the opportunity to learn about the seasons, history, archaeology, geology, and lore of the Verde Valley and North Verde Canyon from expert narrators onboard the train.
+Food ranges from individually packaged, complimentary appetizers in the passenger cars to freshly pepared appetizers if you book the exclusive caboose.
+Champagne (or sparkling cider) toasts on board are provided and premium alcoholic beverages are available for purchase.
+Open-air gondolas with unobstructed viewing are a nice option though the passenger cars all have panoramic windows.

 A patchwork quilt of color blankets the canyon floor as wildflowers and cactus bloom from March through June.
-Desert Marigolds, Blackfoot Daisies, Larkspur and other wildflowers dot the landscape while the bright blossoms of the Prickly Pear and Ocotillo add another dash of color.
+Desert narigolds, blackfoot daisies, larkspur and other wildflowers dot the landscape while the bright blossoms of the prickly pear and ocotillo add another dash of color.
 Seeing wildlife and waterfowl in their natural habitat only adds to the floral masterpiece created by Mother Nature.

 While the daytime temperatures climb, there is no more relaxing ride than a Starlight Tour through the Verde Canyon.
 The sun strikes through the clouds, following a warm desert thunderstorm, turning water droplets into diamonds, glistening on riverside cottonwood, sycamore, and ash trees in full bloom along the tracks.
 The canyon makes a remarkable transition from daylight to dusk as train passengers marvel at how the colorful chasm changes with diminishing daylight.
 As the train reaches its turnaround point at historic Perkinsville, the western sky burns with the flamboyant color of an Arizona sunset.
 On the return trip to Clarkdale, stars shine so brightly they seem to be within easy reach, and the nocturnal wildlife that resides in the canyon can be heard, even above the "clicketyclack" of the train on the track.